ykkalexx/yve-ui/README.md

-Modern and sleek react UI component library build with TailwindCSS on top of Radix
+Modern and sleek react UI component library build with TailwindCSS and some Radix